haiwera-silk-cd/magento-devdocs/guides/v2.0/frontend-dev-guide/templates/template-email.md

 When implementing a custom theme, you should be able to fully customize email templates by copying the `<Magento_Blank_theme_dir>/web/css/source/_email-extend.less` and `<Magento_Blank_theme_dir>/web/css/source/_email-variables.less` files to your custom theme and editing those files.

 <h3 id="custom-fonts">Custom fonts</h3>
-Emails inherit the custom fonts that are defined by the {% glossarytooltip b00459e5-a793-44dd-98d5-852ab33fc344 %}frontend{% endglossarytooltip %} theme.
+Emails inherit the custom fonts that are defined by the {% glossarytooltip b00459e5-a793-44dd-98d5-852ab33fc344 %}前端{% endglossarytooltip %} theme.
 The Magento Blank theme uses the **Open Sans** font.
 Because **Open Sans** is not a standard system font, `@font-face` rules are used to include web fonts.

 Here is an overview of how the font structure for emails works: